 Mr. Robby Burns - Band / General Music

 Mr. Burns' teaching experience ranges from elementary school through university ensembles.
-In addition to teaching band and general music at Ellicott Mills, he also co-directs the HCPSS Elementary School Honor Band.
-Outside of his daily music teaching responsibilities, Mr. Burns maintains an active private percussion teaching studio out of his home.
-Many of his past students are now music majors in college, have been accepted into district and All State honor ensembles, and have found success as freelance and touring musicians.
+In addition to teaching band and general music at Ellicott Mills, he also co-directs the HCPSS Elementary Honor Band.
+Outside of the public school system, Mr. Burns maintains an active private percussion teaching studio out of his home.
+Many of his students are now music majors in college, have been accepted into district and All State honor ensembles, and have found success as freelance and touring musicians.

 As a freelance percussionist, Mr. Burns is comfortable with all styles, specifically including orchestral, musical theater, opera, chamber, rock and jazz.
 He has performed with the Signature Theatre, Studio Theatre, Opera Camerata of Washington, D.C. and the Baltimore Symphony Orchestra under such conductors as Marin Aslop and Lorin Maazel.
 He has also worked with a variety of local music projects including rock cello quartet, Primitivity, and nine-piece funk band, The Superland Stage Band.